• Log in

 Lower (due to billing model)

-Winner: Brevo for cost efficiency; Mailchimp for predictive analytics.
+Winner: Brevo for cost efficiency; Mailchimp for predictive analytics and advanced segmentation.

 Both platforms target ecommerce but with different maturity levels in my evaluation.

-Brevo integrates with Shopify, WooCommerce, Magento, and Prestashop.
+Brevo offers integrations with Shopify, WooCommerce, Magento, and Prestashop.
 Shopify users should note: the legacy Shopify app has been replaced by the new PushOwl/Brevo app in August 2025.
 Features include abandoned cart workflows, product recommendations, and transactional emails—all under one account.

 Mailchimp has a long-standing Shopify app plus deep ecommerce workflows.
 It offers personalized product recommendations, shoppable landing pages, revenue attribution, and predictive CLV analytics.
 The ecosystem is larger, making it better suited for advanced ecommerce teams in my view.